How to Develop Machine Learning Applications for Business

 As mentioned above, Machine learning application development follows a highly structured approach.
 Thus, there are several involved in developing machine learning applications.
 The steps of paramount importance are mentioned below:

-After framing the problem and identifying what kind of historical data the business has for prediction modeling, the next step is collecting the data.
+After framing the problem and identifying what kind of historical data the business has for prediction modeling, the next step is collecting the data by Data Analytics Services.
 This can be from a historical database or open datasets, or any other data sources.
 This step is crucial as the quality and quantity of data gathered will directly determine how good the predictive model will be.
 The data collected is then tabulated and called Training Data.